Songkran Festival in Thailand | Water Festival | Thai New Year |

 1. Bangkok: The capital city is known for its lively Songkran celebrations, with many events and activities around the city, including water fights, parades, and cultural performances.

-2. Chiang Mai: This northern city is known for its more traditional and religious celebrations, with many people visiting temples to make merit and pour water on Buddha statues.
+2. Chiang Mai: This northern city is known for its more traditional and religious celebrations.
+Many people visit temples to make merit and pour water on Buddha statues.
 There are also parades and cultural performances.

 3. Phuket: This famous beach destination is known for its wild and wet Songkran celebrations, with people taking to the streets armed with water guns and buckets to soak each other.

-4. Pattaya: Another popular beach destination, Pattaya is known for its raucous Songkran celebrations, with many bars and clubs hosting water-themed parties and Songkran events.
+4. Pattaya: Another popular beach destination, Pattaya is known for its raucous Songkran celebrations.
+Many bars and clubs host water-themed parties and events.

-5. Ayutthaya: This ancient capital city is known for its historical and cultural celebrations, with many people dressing up in traditional Thai costumes and participating in parades and cultural performances.
+5. Ayutthaya: This ancient capital city is known for its historical and cultural celebrations.
+Many people wear traditional Thai costumes and participate in parades and cultural performances.

-These are just a few places in Thailand to celebrate the Songkran Festival.
-You will have a fun and memorable Songkran tradition every time, no matter where you go!
+These are just a few places in Thailand where people celebrate the Songkran Festival.
+No matter where you go, you will have a fun and memorable Songkran tradition every time!

 Day Three of the Songkran Festival is considered the Thai New Year's Day or "Wan Thaloeng Sok."
 It marks the beginning of a new year in the Thai lunar calendar.